Tight Guarantees for Multi-unit Prophet Inequalities and Online Stochastic Knapsack: Problem Formulations, New Techniques for OCRS

-\Cref{sec:preliminariesKnapsack} formalizes the model/notation for our general problem, illustrates the LP reduction approach, and establishes the equivalence between the single-resource problem and the OCRS problem. \Cref{1overkspecialcase} presents all of our results for $k$-unit prophet inequalities, in which the sizes are always $1/k$. \Cref{randomsizesection} considers the single-resource problem under the knapsack setting. \Cref{sec:extensions} discusses the polynomial-time implementation of our algorithm under the knapsack setting, and presents our improvement in the unit-density special case.

-\section{Further Related Work}
+\subsection{Further Related Work}

-\textbf{Online knapsack.} The discrete version of the online stochastic knapsack problem as studied in this paper, which generalizes the $k$-unit prophet inequality problem, was originally posed in \citet{papastavrou1996dynamic} to model {classical applications in operations research such as} freight transportation and scheduling. {We derive the best competitive ratios for this problem known to date, for both the general and unit-density settings, which extend to multiple knapsacks.} We should point out though that in the unit-density setting with a \textit{single} knapsack, a competitive ratio of 1/2, better than our guarantee of 0.3557, is possible under any fixed sequence of adversarial arrivals \citep{han2015randomized}.
+\textbf{Online knapsack.} We should point out though that in the unit-density setting with a \textit{single} knapsack, a guarantee of 1/2, better than our guarantee of 0.3557, is possible under any fixed sequence of adversarial arrivals \citep{han2015randomized}.
 However, such a guarantee fails\footnote{An additional factor of 1/2 would be lost, resulting in a guarantee of only 1/4; see \citet{ma2019competitive}.
 In fact, a guarantee of 1/2 relative to the LP is impossible, due to the upper bound of 0.432 presented in our \Cref{Upperunitdensity}.} to extend to multiple knapsacks, whereas our guarantee of 0.3557, which holds relative to the LP, directly extends there, following {the same reduction argument as in \citet{stein2020advance}.}